Article by Jonny "Waffles" Fuller

 On the next page, disable the intro videos and optimize your mouse to improve your odds...

 I try to get a match in when my wife brushes her teeth, so I've got no time for intro videos.
 In Origin, right click on your Titanfall icon and select "Game Properties."
 From there we can add -novid to Titanfall's launch parameters to rush straight through to the loading screen and let our glorious solid state hard drives instantly drop us onto the battlefield.

 Additionally, you can add +cl_showfps 1 to view your framerate and add -high to force Titanfall to load as high CPU priority.

+Already finished your loadout and sighing with uncontrollable boredom as the countdown timer slowly descends from 90 seconds?
+For fast task tabbing, set your game to borderless window mode.
 At the cost of only a few fps, you can check your email or read this post while you load—here's how:

 1) Make sure game has been started at least once and set to fullscreen and native resolution